 The environment and sustainability are given special consideration at the Spreepark of the Future.
 All planning and construction measures as well as the operation of the park are implemented on the basis of a comprehensive sustainability concept with subsequent certification by an independent institute in an exemplary ecological, social and economic manner.
+As the first public park in Germany, the Spreepark project has received the pre-certificate from the German Sustainable Building Council (DGNB) in platinum.
+The desired platinum certificate is awarded to construction projects that meet above-average criteria for sustainable implementation.

 This also includes an improved connection of the site with modern mobility solutions.
 Away from the car, towards better accessibility by public transport, by boat, by bike, with e-scooters or even on foot.